 Lights came on dimly about 6am, and by 6:30 am everything was all lighted up.

-She said that will larger groups they might load everything into a school bus, or keep them in a back room.
+She said that with larger groups they might load everything into a school bus, or keep them in a back room.

 Once we loaded up our things, we headed back to the cafe for breakfast.
 Thank goodness for coffee!

-It’s about 8am.
-The aquarium isn’t open yet, but you do begin to see other employees coming in for work.
-Your guide will take you on a backstage tour after breakfast.
+It’s about 7:30am.
+The aquarium isn’t open yet, but you do begin to see the aquarium staff coming in for work.
+Your guide will take you on a backstage behind-the-scenes tour after breakfast.
 You’ll see the penguins and whale sharks being fed their breakfast, stop at the commissary to see where all the animals meals are prepared, walk on top of Tropical Diver and learn about how the aquarium is growing their own coral reef…and much more.

 Your tour finishes with a stop at the stingray touch tank, and then a visit to the 4D theater, where you’ll say goodbye to your sleepover guides.

 The 4D movie ends about 10am and is the conclusion of your sleepover experience, but you don’t have to leave!
-You now have the entire day to explore everything the aquarium offers.
+Sleepovers include admission to the aquarium on this day, and you now have the entire day to explore everything the aquarium offers.

 See the Sea Lion or the Dolphin show, check out the whales or the otters, hang out with the penguins…enjoy the aquarium at your leisure!